Automattic/custom-metadata/readme.txt

 Stuff we have planned for the future:

 * Ability Pass in attributes for built-in fields (e.g. class, data-*, etc.)
-* Additional field types (multi-select, multi-checkbox.)
+* Additional field types (multi-select, multi-checkbox)
 * Limit or exclude groups and fields using a custom callback
 * Autosave support for fields on post types
 * Client- and server-side validation support